 Graduate students work with faculty on various types of projects.
 Typically, that work is categorized into one of two primary types.
-First and most common is the chair -doctoral student relationship.
-Once the two of you have mutually agreed to enter this relationship, the graduate student is obligated to request permission to submit work for presentation or publication regardless of where the data are derived from or the focus of the presentation.
+First and most common is the chair-doctoral student relationship.
+Once the two of you have mutually agreed to enter into this relationship, the graduate student is obligated to request permission to submit work for presentation or publication regardless of where the data are derived from or the focus of the presentation.
 If the data are part of the student's own research agenda and was collected from a study designed as part of their paid assistantship, at the least, the chair/co-chair should be a co-author (subordinate to the student) on all conference proposals and manuscripts for publication.
+If the student is pursuing independent lines of research apart from their dissertation related research while a graduate student, and plans to present/publish this work, it should be with the chair's approval and separate from the paid assistantship.
+In such cases, co-authorship with the chair may or may not be required but the deciding factor should be governed by the data ownership and who is listed as the PI on IRB application and subordinate to those guidelines from the American Psychological Association and American Educational Research Association.
+When in doubt no conference proposal or manuscript should be submitted without prior discussion and approval by the faculty supervisor.

 The second most common research related relationship is that of Faculty Member-Graduate Assistant for Research (this can also be a chair or co-chair - Graduate Assistant for Research).
 If the data are or were part of a funded project or any other project under the direction of the faculty member, the data belongs to the faculty member not the student, regardless of the graduate student's role in collecting, organizing, storing, or analyzing the data and the student has no rights to that data.
 Therefore, the graduate student must obtain permission to use the data even when that data is already in the graduate student's possession.
 Any document (conference or grant proposals, or manuscripts) developed should have the faculty member's name first, only be undertaken with permission of the faculty member, and only be developed under the faculty member's direct supervision.
-There are times when the faculty member might direct another author order, but this should happen before the development of the document(s).
+There are times when the faculty member might direct another author order but this should happen before the document(s) are developed.
 All authorship order that is different from the prescribed order should be negotiated before the development of any document.
-The following links informed the development of this section.
-While these links do not form EPSY policy they may be helpful to novices in building their professional persona:
+Because obtaining a doctorate is an apprenticeship endeavor, students should never undertake a document development task in which the faculty member is not fully engaged.
+It is not acceptable to develop a document and include a faculty member's name without the faculty member's prior consent and their participation in its development.
+The faculty member is the Principal Investigator (PI) on every IRB, thereby requiring that all activities involving data collected under that IRB only be performed with the permission and supervision of the PI.